filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/seal-workers.md

 ## Running Multiple Lotus Workers

-Storage providers intending to scale significantly beyond the 10 TB minimum will likely want to run multiple Lotus Workers, each on a dedicated machine.
+Storage providers intending to scale significantly beyond the 10 TB minimum will likely want to run multiple Lotus workers, each on a dedicated machine.
 Multi-worker environments can benefit from additional configuration.
 Each case will have unique requirements and considerations, and this document can provide only a very brief overview of some options.

 ### Sector Storage Groups